After the challenging events of this past year, investors have had their eye on the best Covid vaccine stocks on the market.

 Vaccine resistance has been a serious problem in the U.S. and could prevent us from reaching herd immunity.

-Vaxart has also made headlines for their research in T-cell therapy, a new method for treating viruses.
+Vaxart has also made headlines for its research in T-cell therapy, a new method for treating viruses.

 They have been researching the effects of T-cell therapy on Covid-19, which could eventually result in a new treatment.